stalincisco/docker-repo/Docker All Commands.md

 **Save and exit the file.**

    You can check the content of the file by using the cat command:
-    $cat Dockerfile
+   $ cat Dockerfile

-## Note:**
+## Note:

 - FROM – Defines the base of the image you are creating.
 You can start from a parent image (as in the example above) or a base image.
 When using a parent image, you are using an existing image on which you base a new one.
 Using a base image means you are starting from scratch (which is exactly how you would define it: FROM scratch).
 - RUN – Instructions to execute a command while building an image in a layer on top of it.
 In this example, the system searches for repository updates once it starts building the Docker image.
 You can have more than one RUN instruction in a Dockerfile.
 - CMD – There can be only one CMD instruction inside a Dockerfile.
 Its purpose is to provide defaults for an executing container.
 With it, you set a default command.
 The system will execute it if you run a container without specifying a command.

-**    #Build a Docker Image with Dockerfile**
+**Build a Docker Image with Dockerfile**

    The basic syntax used to build an image using a Dockerfile is:

     $docker build [OPTIONS] PATH | URL | -

    To build a docker image, you would therefore use:

     $docker build [location of your dockerfile]

    If you are already in the directory where the Dockerfile is located, put a . instead of the location:

     $docker build .

    By adding the -t flag, you can tag the new image with a name which will help you when dealing with multiple images:

      $ docker build -t my-app:1.0 .                     (.
 Is for local install)

-    	# To see your image
+  **To see your image**

     $ docker Images

-    	#Create a New Container
+   **Create a New Container**

-    	$docker run --name test my-app:1.0
+    $ docker run --name test my-app:1.0

-****	Install Visual Studio Code ****
+##Install Visual Studio Code

-**	**Switch to the root user.****
+**Switch to the root user.**

     $su -
 **Download and import the Microsoft signing GPG key using the curl command.**

 $rpm --import https://packages.microsoft.com/keys/microsoft.asc

-  **** Now, add the Visual Studio Code repository to your system.****
+ **Now, add the Visual Studio Code repository to your system.**

 $cat << EOF > /etc/yum.repos.d/vscode.repo
 [code]